 Tucked away in the undeveloped southeast of the island, Kamalaya’s architecture blends perfectly into its unspoilt surroundings, trickling alongside lily ponds and bathing pools, down the hillside to a pristine stretch of white sand.
 Specifically created as a space for healing and rejuvenation, the ambience is a luxuriant blend of ethereal bohemia and clean-lined Asian aesthetics.
 Stylish suites and vast villas hide amongst the tropical jungle, not to mention steam rooms, rock pools, massage beds, yoga pavilions, tai chi classes and a monk's cave for meditation.
 But alongside its sincere commitment to an ‘unfolding of the spirit’, Kamalaya is never ashamed of being utterly indulgent.

-- A magical place of rejuvenation: everything at Kamalaya is geared towards gentle self-discovery and pleasurable improvement, plus the stylish and comfy villas and grounds mean non-participating partners will be quite happy
+- A magical place of rejuvenation: everything is geared towards gentle self-discovery and improvement, plus the stylish villas mean non-participating partners will be quite happy

 - Even the ubiquitous 'Samui detox' is different: delicious, cleansing dishes rather than starvation and clay shakes

 - Excellent staff are on hand throughout, from magical masseurs to unbidden waiters bringing iced water as you emerge from the waves

 - Our 3-day 'Relax & Renew' package was the perfect end to an exhausting trip through southeast Asia: a blissful blur of head massages, kundalini meditation, yoga classes and long lunches

-- Its spiritually-minded philosophy and close-knit community is not for cynical or private types, and some may find the service over-attentive
+- Its spiritually-minded philosophy and close-knit atmosphere is not for cynical or private types

 - Mosquitoes, frogs and lizards abound - though bedrooms are well protected and insect coils provided (and lit for you)

-- The steep hillside makes for some thigh-strengthening strolls up to dinner and down to the beach (though buggies are available for less mobile guests)
+- The steep hillside makes for some thigh-strengthening strolls up to dinner and down to the beach (buggies are available for less mobile guests)